rpeszek/my-blogs/posts/2022-08-30-code-cognitiveload.md

 I have seen very abstract code where the abstraction was like trees preventing developer from noticing a forest.
 One source of such examples is error handling.
 Mathematics rarely concerns itself with error messages, falsehood is falsehood.
-I have blogged about it in my posts about [Maybe Overuse](2021-01-17-maybe-overuse.html) and [Alternative and errors](2021-02-13-alternative.html).
+I have blogged about it in my posts about [_add_blank_target Maybe Overuse](2021-01-17-maybe-overuse.html) and [_add_blank_target Alternative and errors](2021-02-13-alternative.html).

 _side_note_start
 Side note:  Probably not surprisingly, these were rather negatively received, heavily downvoted posts.